-goods vehicle means a motor vehicle designed to be used primarily to carry goods or materials used in any trade, business or industry;
+goods vehicle means a motor vehicle designed to be used primarily to carry goods or materials used in any trade, business or industry but does not include the following motor vehicles —

+(a) a crane, hoist or conveyor;

+(b) an excavator, road grader, road roller, bulldozer or forklift truck or other machinery (other than a tractor), that is not constructed on a chassis of a type normally used in the construction of a truck;

+(c) a motor vehicle that is constructed or adapted for road construction or maintenance (including cleaning, sweeping or watering);

 motor vehicle has the meaning given in the Road Traffic (Administration) Act 2008 section 4;

 trailer means a vehicle designed to be drawn by a motor vehicle.

-[Regulation 2 inserted in Gazette 2 Oct 2012 p.
-4691-2; amended in Gazette 8 Jan 2015 p.
-88.]
+[Regulation 2 inserted: Gazette 2 Oct 2012 p.
+4691-2; amended: Gazette 8 Jan 2015 p.
+88; 30 Jun 2015 p.
+2330.]

 3. Prescribed vehicles under section 5(3)(e)